fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

-The _getAll_ function returns a list of notes wrapped inside of a promise with the [Promise.resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) method.
+The _getAll_ function returns a list of notes wrapped inside a promise with the [Promise.resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) method.
 This is done because our application expects a promise when it uses the method.

 We are ready to write our test.
 Since this test deals with the entire application, we will write our test in a new <i>App.test.js</i> file: